 Based in Paris, the Circostrada Network is a European platform for the street arts and circus sector, dedicated to information, observation and professional exchanges.
 Representing more than 50 members from 17 countries, the network is working to develop the structuring and recognition of these sectors in Europe.
 Key supports for artistic activities are observation, documentation, training, expertise, research and publishing.

-Since November 2012, Bui Bolg’s Manager Lucy Medlycott is the Irish Representative on the Circostrada Network.
+Since November 2012, ISACS have been represented on the Circostrada Network.